 There is nothing I hate more – ok, maybe cinnamon – than the Opinion Polls from News channels such as “Do you think President Obama made a good decision in signing NAFTA?”.
 They only have 2 options: Yes or No. I mean, what the hell do we care about your opinion on a subject you don’t understand?
 There should be a Quiz about NAFTA and if you know about it, you can answer the question.
 Otherwise, there should be articles explaining what NAFTA is.
 How do we want to avoid partisanship when on Fox News the question is “Do you think Obama made a wrong decision…” to people who already dislike him.
 And on MSNBC “Do you think Obama made a good decision…” to people who already like him?

 In today’s world, there is no middle ground anymore.
 There is us and the other side.
 The good vs the evil.
-Our truth against their truth.
+Our truth against their lie.
 We trust a 140 character sentence from a celebrity (e.g., Trump) as if it were a peer review conducted by scientists.
 Contrary to what we could have thought, the availability of more knowledge decreased the importance of fact checking.
 We think that if someone says something online, they must have done their due diligence.
 If an article is shared by our friend, it means that both the “news agency” (or a 20 year old Macedonian) at the origin of the story and our friend have done research to back their claim.This is why misinformation spreads like the cholera.
 Sixty percent of Americans say they get their news from social media.
 But 60% of Americans only read the headlines of the articles before commenting or sharing them.
 This is a symptom of the world of Easy Believism we live in.
 If it is shared by the “right” people – friends, the celebrity we like, the leader we aspire to be, etc. – it must be true.
 But if shared by the “wrong” people, it must be fake.

 We have the chance to live in countries where we eradicated viral diseases, where we have freedom of speech, democracy and civil rights.
 Because such things have been implemented in the Western world for decades, we take them for granted.
 We think racism is over.
 We think that we can say whatever we want, that we have equal rights and that vaccines are more dangerous than the diseases they avoid the spread of.
 It seems like the developed world is shrinking its critical thinking.

 Socrates is quoted saying “There is only one good, knowledge, and one evil, ignorance.”
 We should all live by this motto.
 No one is born with knowledge.
 It needs to be acquired.
 But no one is born with a pre set of beliefs either.
 This is where the environment we live in, the education we receive and the efforts we put forth play a major role.
 It it hard to overcome the lies you’ve heard since you were born.
 It is hard to understand issues you never had to face yourself.
 It is hard to make your own opinion on scientific gibberish.
 Easy Believism was understandable at the time of the Bible.
 But nowadays, It is a shame.
 We need to stop using our positions of power and force – parents, friends, leaders – to impose our beliefs upon others.
 We need to start nurturing critical thinking.
 It’s easy to criticize people for being stupid, it’s harder to teach them to be more critical.
-We should care about we know before caring about what we think.
+We should care about what we know before caring about what we think.
 We’d rather be ignorant on a ledge rather than being down to Earth with knowledge.